canonical/k8s-snap/docs/src/index.md

 # Canonical Kubernetes documentation

-The Canonical Kubernetes snap is a performant, lightweight, secure and opinionated distribution of **Kubernetes** which includes everything needed to create and manage a scalable cluster suitable for all use cases.
+Canonical Kubernetes is a performant, lightweight, secure and opinionated distribution of **Kubernetes** which includes everything needed to create and manage a scalable cluster suitable for all use cases.